-Dr. Mary Goldring, senior scientist, was named President of the Orthopaedic Research Society (ORS).
-The inauguration took place at the ORS annual meeting in New Orleans, with more than 2600 attendees.
-Learn More
+Dr. Mathias Bostrom, senior clinician scientist, was named President of the Orthopaedic Research Society (ORS).
+The inauguration took place at the ORS annual meeting held in Las Vegas, NV.

 Dr. Jo Hannafin, senior clinician scientist, became the first female President of the American Orthopedic Society for Sports Medicine.
 Learn More

 According to the ORS, the Distinguished Investigator Award honors an individual with a record of innovative work as evidenced by publications, presentations and sustained research support.
 The award recognizes a scientist who has also demonstrated outstanding mentorship of research trainees, service to the professional community and academic collegiality.
 Learn More